Parrot tulip

-As buds, the flowers are green in color, but as they mature, the bright colors parrot tulips are known for start to appear.
-Parrot tulips are a group of cultivars, not a species.
-Their proper name is Tulipa Parrot Group.
+The flower buds are green in color, but as the flowers mature, their bright colors start to appear.
+Parrot tulips not a species but are a group of cultivars with the name Tulipa Parrot Group.
 Parrot tulips are the result of natural mutations to single late tulips and triumph tulips.
 During the 17th and 18th century the most notable mutations were to color patterns with growers attempting to influence the color of the tulips using pigeon droppings, old plaster and even dirty waste water from the kitchen.
 It wasn't until the late 19th century that the source of these mutations was isolated as the tulip breaking virus.
 Later in the 20th century, radiation was used to cause mutations in these tulips to search for new colors and patterns.